MWLS.com

 “A process whereby the superior and the subordinate managers of an enterprise jointly identify its common goals, define each individual’s major areas of responsibility in terms of the results expected of him, and use these measures as guides for operating the unit and assessing the contributing of each of its members.”

-Become a Supporter to get early access to new articles.
+Become a member or supporter to get early access to new articles.

 Support the Learning Pages project | ☕️ Buy me a coffee